Lot 25

 1804-1821

-William Whitted (c.
+William Whitted Sr. (c.
 1760-1821) purchased the parcel and its structures from Catlett Campbell.
 He continued to run a general store.
 During his ownership, the site begins to be called “The Corner” rather than the Blue House.
 The last reference to the property as containing the Blue House is a deed from 1810.
 Afterward, the building is no longer mentioned, presumably because it was replaced by another structure.

 Whitted was also a founding director of the Mutual Insurance Society in 1804.
+His brother Jehu was also involved in mercantile pursuits.
+(See Lot 6)

 Various Owners